xcape-io/ArduinoProps/help/Arduino_Props.md

 How does *ArduinoProps library* use MQTT efficiently in escape rooms:

-- Every props has two MQTT topics assigned as inbox and outbox.
+- Every prop has two MQTT topics assigned as inbox and outbox.
 - More MQTT topics can be used to share game countdown, scenario or any common useful dynamic data for the escape game.
-- Notifying the props is done by publishing a message on its inbox topic.
+- Notifying the prop is done by publishing a message on its inbox topic.
-- Other props or software controllers can subscribe to the props outbox topic to receive all its notifications.
+- Other prop or software controllers can subscribe to the prop outbox topic to receive all its notifications.
 - *ArduinoProps library* includes a ping process at application level, in LAN network the round-trip-delay is around 50 milliseconds.
 - *ArduinoProps library* is defaulted to publish QoS 0 messages and to subscribe at QoS 1.